-A male Greater Sage Grouse by Dave Barnes.
+A displaying male Greater Sage Grouse by Nigel Voaden.

 Elk (Wapiti), Bighorn Sheep, Pronghorn, Coyote, Hopi and Least Chipmunks, Thirteen-lined Ground Squirrel, Black-tailed, Gunnison and White-tailed Prairie Dogs, and Mule and White-tailed Deer.
 Also a chance of Moose, Swift Fox, North American Porcupine and Yellow-bellied Marmot.